 Easily inspired, not easily impressed or self-motivated.
 Master of sincerity, humility, and visual learning.
 Proficient at cleans and back squats, Kettlebell swings, writing/composition and cooking from scratch.
 Absolutely can’t stand ego-centricity, anything that becomes too mainstream, my crooked toes and Oprah.
 Avoider of women devoted to keeping up the Jones’s, Smith’s, Johnson’s, Brown’s and Miller’s.
 Can’t believe people actually eat at McDonalds!
 Don’t look good in yellow gold, orangey-red and anything in the tan/beige family.
 Have a generally short attention span, get bored easily and can be systematically disorganized at times.
 Addicted to gum, my iPhone, good red wine and flossing.
 Good at giving people too many chances, sleeping, remembering birthdays and speeding.
 Bad at math, sizing people up quickly, shaving my legs and following my own advice.
-Believe in weighing myself every day (which I know is generally wrong) and God; that you are what you eat, and that vitamins and minerals from supplements aren’t as good as those from food.
+Believe in weighing myself every day and God; that you are what you eat, and that vitamins and minerals from supplements aren’t as good as those from food.

 I may have bloomed late in life with many things, but with age and an ongoing personal fight with “the perfect body image”, finally embracing sound nutrition, efficient and effective exercise programming and good health has taught me the values of flexibility…that people who want to change their lifestyle habits and move their lives in a more healthy direction, can’t be forced to fit into a specific mold; that every person is an individual; their personalities are individual, their metabolisms and tolerance for intensity; their habits and lifestyles are as individual as they are.
 Someone wishing to make positive lifestyle changes can’t be forced to fit into any one specific diet plan, exercise regimen or health philosophy.
 Women, especially, need options, flexibility and someone to understand their preferences, and help them build a healthy lifestyle around those preferences.
 You can’t force someone into an Atkins, Keto, Paleo, IIFYM or Weight Watchers mentality, or into a marathoner’s or bodybuilder’s fitness program– but you can take their preferences and mesh them with sound nutrition and physical activity strategies and build their life around and into a healthy form of what they’re already used to.
 All with a little Tough Love, when necessary.
 That is why I’ve dedicated virtually all of my free time to learning more and studying metabolism and diet, age and hormonal changes, training responses at different ages…sponging up as much as I can.